Erce/SANSA-Python-Wrapper/README.md

     ```
     Go on the browser  http://localhost:8080/ .
 Refresh it and you will find a worker running.
     #
-    - ## Now go to the [git repository](https://github.com/Erce/SANSA-Python-Wrapper) and download the code. extact and find the ***pysansa*** folder in it.Create a folder on Desktop named sansa and move ***pysansa*** folder into that new folder.
-Find .ipynb notebook file in pysansa folder, cut it and move to the new folder.
-Make sure that the notebook file and pysansa folder are in the same folder (in our case, in the folder called ***sansa***)
+    - ## Now go to the [git repository](https://github.com/Erce/SANSA-Python-Wrapper) and download the code.
+Create a folder on Desktop named sansa and extract the code into that new folder.

     #
     - ## Installation of Python, pip, notebook